 Medical interpreters training “Bridging the Gap” aims to train bilingual/multilingual professionals to overcome language and cultural barriers in healthcare services.
 “Bridging the Gap” training will promote and build capacity of medical interpreters in Qatar, which will support effective communication in healthcare services.
-Weill Cornell Medicine - Qatar is licensed by Cross Cultural Health Care Program, a leading non-profit organization in USA, to provide this training in Qatar.
+Weill Cornell Medicine - Qatar is licensed by Cross Cultural Health Care Program, a leading non-profit organization in Seattle, USA, to provide Bridging the Gap training in Qatar.

 It is evident from literature reviews that language barriers are one of the main factors for healthcare disparities among culturally and linguistically diverse populations.
 Patients who do not speak the mainstream language of the healthcare system are “at higher risk of experiencing adverse events” than those who are fluent in the language.
 Effective and clear communication between healthcare providers and patients is a key factor for quality healthcare delivery and favorable outcomes.
 Specific attention to the healthcare providers’ competencies in communication within culturally and linguistically diverse populations is highly recommended.
 Qatar’s population is considered an “extremely high-density multicultural setting”.
 Language barriers are common among healthcare professionals and the patients’ population.
 Working with medical interpreters, or working as a medical interpreter in Qatar’s healthcare setting is not a common practice.